aimeeu/docs-search-python/README.md

 -->

 # docs-search

 - Uses the ServiceNow API to get Armory Knowledge Base articles
 - Parses the results and puts into a format that Elastic Cloud App Search understands
-- Uses the Elastic App Search API to push the articles to our Elastic Cloud App Search engines
+- Uses the Elastic App Search API to push the articles to Armory's Elastic Cloud App Search engines
-- Runs as a spinnaker job to push a Kubenretes job. https://spinnaker.armory.io/#/applications/website/executions
+- Runs as a Kubernetes job.
+API keys are stored as Kubernetes secrets.
-- Secrets are stored in the docs-search namespace in the eks_prod cluster.
-- GitHub Action to push to GitHub Container Registry
+- Armory used a GitHub Action to push the containerized app to GitHub Container Registry

 ## Prerequisites

 Docker

 ## Developer setup

 - clone the repo

 ## Run the job in a container

 From the `docs-search` directory:

 ```
 docker build -t armory/docs-search-updater .
 ## API_PRIVATE_KEY is the ElasticSearch API key for posting data.